Heat stroke in cats - what signs should you look out for?

 When to see your physical vet

-- If you need to visit a vet, continue to cool your cat whilst on the way to the clinic, if possible.
-For example, use a cold wet towel and offer plenty of fresh cold water to drink
+If you need to visit a vet, continue to cool your cat whilst on the way to the clinic, if possible.
+For example, with a cooling mat and air conditioning

-- In severe cases of heat stroke, rapid veterinary treatment is required - every minute counts!
+In severe cases of heat stroke, rapid veterinary treatment is required - every minute counts!
 Call your vet to alert them you’re on the way

 Book a video appointment to have a chat with one of our vets.